samirslike/DoorPulse/README.md

 ### Local

-Recordings remain on the Windows PC and are available from the DoorPulse **Videos** menu.
+Recordings remain on the computer and are available from the DoorPulse **Videos** menu.

 ### Cloud